Li-meizhen/Psol_genome/README.md

 # Psol_genome
-Custom scripts used in mealybug genome sequencing and analysis
+Custom scripts used in mealybug genome sequencing and analysis.